signalno11/knowledge/resolve.md

 1. Finally, open the program.

 {: .important }
 Make sure you have an OpenCL or CUDA backend installed.

+{: .note }
+By default, Resolve overrides the system's window decorations (Resolve for Linux was meant to be used on dedicated rendering machines).
+You may re-enable them with [this KWin rule](/davinci_rules.kwinrule).
+You can install this by opening System Settings, and going to Window Management > Window Rules > Import and then selecting the file.
+Click Apply to save.

 [^forum]: Solution provided by [this user on the Blackmagic forum](https://forum.blackmagicdesign.com/viewtopic.php?f=21&t=199682).
 Much love.